 “Lemme get a look at that.”
 Ambrose stepped aside.
 “Somebody get me a bag!

 As the sun and the summer heat rose into the late morning, the early crowd of amusement park fans began to gather at the gate.
 Small children dipped and wove between strangers while their parents milled about, checking watches.
 A petulant father stopped a police officer who was ushering in park attendants.
 There was some quiet discussion, and the father turned to first his wife and then the crowd.

 “They aren’t opening.
 Hey, the park is closed today!”
 Attendants on the inside of the gate backed away as the crowd started buzzing angrily.
 Kids continued to run in circles while moms tried to round them up.

 “Gosh, I’m sorry, Roxy.
 Looks like we won’t be riding the Ferris wheel after all,” said the young man with gleaming hair.
 He wrapped his arm tighter around his girl.
 “I wanted today to be our special day.”
 Roxanne snuggled up closer to him, and then pulled away playfully.
 She spun in a circle, flaring out her tartan skirt.

 “I don’t care.
 I’m so happy, Kevin!”
 She stopped spinning and shuddered as if all the joy in her heart were about to explode.
 “This is already our special day.
 I love you, and I love this ring.
 I don’t care if you ever replace it with a diamond.
 You made it.
 I love this one, forever.”
 She stared lovingly at the fuzzy blue band on her ring finger.

-Thanks to Margie Summers for the prompts and her name, and John Borlik for the title.
+Thanks to Margie Summers and Bob Grant for the prompts and names, and John Borlik for the title.